 Find The Cause

 Before you do anything, try to determine what’s causing your cat to eat your hair.
-It might be that as soon as you improve conditions, your cat naturally stops.
+It might be that as soon as you improve the conditions, your cat naturally stops.
 Similarly, if your cat’s unwell with pica, hyperthyroidism, or OCD, getting the treatment it needs can reduce your cat’s desire to eat your hair.